Welcome to …

 Top Stirrer

-The streets of London are paved with gold.
+The streets of London are paved with gold cont.

-My job was to visit every free house inside the M25 and sell them beer.
-I can do this, so I set off with my shiny new A to Z. The bars included all the collages in London too, so I had plenty on and the world was my lobster!
+My job was to visit every free houses inside the M25, and sell them beer.
+I can do this, so I set off with my shiny new A to Z. The bars included all the universities in London too, so I had plenty on, and the world was my lobster!

 Fortunately, one of their beers was quite unique, it was the Godsons Black Horse bitter.
 A dark beer and 4.8% proof.
 The chemistry of the beer was good and clean, and it was an easy sell.
 It was my first encounter working with a true brand, (a classic 3 colour logo design) as consumers found the name that suited them, sometimes it was ‘Godsons Black Horse’, sometimes ‘Godsons’, or ‘Black Horse’ and within other sectors, the crem del la crem, it was named G.B.H for short, and it was good beer too!